-Part 1 – Qualifications aren’t as important as you might think
+Part 1 – Coaching qualifications aren’t as important as you might think

 Ankush: One of the biggest, I guess, misunderstandings that I had, was that qualifications were really important.
 And I remember speaking to people when I first started and people did say, not everyone, but certain people did say, “well qualifications aren’t as important as you think they are.”

 But I didn’t really appreciate that, I think, until I’d kind of had a bit of experience, and to date, I’ve never been asked by someone who has then hired me, what my qualifications are.

 The flip side of that is, what is important is my impact as a coach, because even if I did have the best qualifications, and I remember a colleague of mine saying, “oh you should do this course, because it’s from Harvard Business School, and you have Harvard Business School on your CV.”

 Well, even if I did have that, and I then spoke to someone, and they weren’t impacted by what I said or didn’t see that I could add value, it doesn’t really matter, where the qualification has come from.
 And so it’s far more important, that I’m able to speak to someone, they’re able to have a shift in the way they view the world or in a shift that the way they show up, compared to before they spoke to me, that’s really what makes a difference I find.